Here are the Major Types of Medicare Insurance Plans:

 Medicare Part A

-The first option you have when you first enroll in Medicare is Original Part A coverage.
+One option you have when you enroll in Medicare is Medicare Part A coverage.
 Medicare Part A is sometimes referred to as “Hospital Insurance.”
-Generally, Part A covers inpatient hospital care, hospice, home health services, skilled nursing facility care and nursing home care (as long as the only care you need isn’t custodial care).
-Some people automatically get Medicare Part A and those who don’t sometimes choose this option when they are still working and receiving healthcare benefits from their employer.
+Generally, Medicare Part A covers inpatient hospital care, hospice, home health services, skilled nursing facility care and nursing home care (as long as the only care you need isn’t custodial care).
+Some people automatically get Medicare Part A and those who don’t sometimes choose this option when they are still working and receiving health care benefits from their employer.
 You most likely will not have to pay a monthly premium for Medicare Part A if you or your spouse paid Medicare taxes while working.
-For Part A you could pay up to $413 each month in 2017.
+For Medicare Part A, you could pay up to $499 each month in 2022.
 However, many people receive premium-free Part A. In many cases, if you choose Part A, you must also have Medicare Part B and pay monthly premiums for both.

 Medicare Part B

-Part B is your medical coverage and covers medically necessary and preventive services.
-Things considered medically necessary to treat a disease or condition, like doctor visits, lab tests, and surgeries, fall under Part B coverage.
+Medicare Part B is sometimes called “Medical Insurance” and covers medically necessary and preventive services.
+Things considered medically necessary to treat a disease or condition, like doctor visits, lab tests, and surgeries, fall under Medicare Part B coverage.
 It also covers supplies, such as walkers and wheelchairs.
 Some services might be covered only in certain situations.
-Part B does have a premium each month that you will have to pay.
-In some instances, your Part B premium may be deducted from your benefit payment.
-The standard Part B premium amount in 2017 is $134, or more depending on your income level.
-If you get Social Security benefits though, you’ll likely pay less than $109.
+Medicare Part B does have a premium each month that you will have to pay.
+In some instances, your Medicare Part B premium may be deducted from your benefit payment.
+The standard Part B premium amount in 2022 is $170.10, or more depending on your income level.

 Medicare Part C

-Part C plans are sometimes called “Medicare Advantage Plans.”
-If you select a Medicare Advantage Plan, you will get your Part A and Part B coverage from the Medicare Advantage Plan and not Original Medicare.
-All Medicare services are covered by Part C, and may even offer extra coverage.
+Medicare Part C plans are sometimes called “Medicare Advantage Plans.”
+If you select a Medicare Advantage Plan, you will get your Medicare Part A and Medicare Part B coverage from the Medicare Advantage Plan.
+All Medicare services are covered by Medicare Part C, and may even offer extra coverage.
 Each plan could have different rules and different out-of-pocket costs.
-Usually you can get prescription drug coverage through this plan.
+Usually you can also get prescription drug coverage through this plan.